defcon250/log4jScanner/README.md

  For your reference, 192.168.190.100 and 1389 are the attacker's IP/Port, and 192.168.190.44:8080 are the victim's (Tomcat) IP/Port.

 ---
- **Note:** Do not forget to add the visibility of SourcePort and DstinationPort in your wireshark setting's column preferences.
+** Do not forget to add the visibility of SourcePort and DstinationPort in your wireshark setting's column preferences.

 ---
 ## Requirements

 If you prefer to test the internet facing target, then this test requires to be executed on a DMZ host,